2021 Montana train derailment: Derailment

 The westbound Empire Builder train 7/27, operating with two P42DC locomotives (units #74 and #38) and 10 railcars (one baggage car followed by nine Superliners), was carrying 149 passengers and 19 crew members at the time of the derailment.
 At 3:56 p.m., while traveling just under the speed limit of 79 mph, the eight rear cars derailed near the town of Joplin, Montana, located 150 mi northeast of Helena.
 The train was at the east end of Buelow siding.

 The rear four cars (a Sightseer Lounge, two coaches and a sleeper), all destined for Portland, tipped over after derailing.
 Three people on board were killed, and 49 others were injured, including 15 who were hospitalized.

 NTSB Vice Chairman Bruce Landsberg stated that the Empire Builder derailment happened at a gradual right-hand curve, just prior to reaching a railroad switch at the entrance to a railway siding while travelling on the single-track mainline, contrary to previous speculation that a defect with the switch itself caused the accident.
 According to The New York Times, several passengers reported a "bumpy" ride before the derailment.

 The Western Star, the companion service to the Empire Builder (at the time both services were operated by Great Northern) that run over the same route.
 On March 7, 1966 the Western Star collided head-on with the Builder at the entrance to the Buelow siding, the same location where 55 years later the Amtrak train derailment would occur.

-The derailment occurred at the same location where 55 years earlier, on 7 March, 1966, the Builder eastbound collided head-on with the Western Star traveling in the opposite direction.
-In the accident, died the two crew members of the Western Star and 77 people were injured.
+The derailment occurred at the same location where 55 years earlier, on 7 March 1966, the Builder eastbound collided head-on with the Western Star traveling in the opposite direction.
+In the accident, the two crew members of the Western Star were fatally injured, and 77 people were injured.
 This incident, one of the most serious in the history of the service, became known as the Great Northern Buelow Wreck.